Comparing Mitsubishi Estate (MITEY) & Its Peers

-Mitsubishi Estate (OTCMKTS: MITEY) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it weigh in compared to its rivals?
-We will compare Mitsubishi Estate to similar companies based on the strength of its analyst recommendations, risk, institutional ownership, dividends, valuation, earnings and profitability.
+Mitsubishi Estate (OTCMKTS: MITEY) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it compare to its competitors?
+We will compare Mitsubishi Estate to similar businesses based on the strength of its earnings, valuation, profitability, risk, analyst recommendations, institutional ownership and dividends.

-This table compares Mitsubishi Estate and its rivals’ net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Mitsubishi Estate and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Mitsubishi Estate and its competitors, as reported by MarketBeat.

 |Sell Ratings